 Three types of genetic ancestry testing are commonly used for genealogy:

-Variations in the Y chromosome, passed exclusively from father to son, can be used to explore ancestry in the direct male line.
-Y chromosome testing can only be done on males, because females do not have a Y chromosome.
-However, women interested in this type of genetic testing sometimes recruit a male relative to have the test done.
-Because the Y chromosome is passed on in the same pattern as are family names in many cultures, Y chromosome testing is often used to investigate questions such as whether two families with the same surname are related.
+Variations in the Y chromosome can be used to explore ancestry in the direct male line.
+Only individuals with a Y chromosome (typically males) can have this type of testing done.
+However, people interested in this type of genetic testing sometimes recruit a relative to have the test done.
+Because the Y chromosome is passed on in the same pattern as are family names (surnames) in many cultures, Y chromosome testing is often used to investigate questions such as whether two families with the same surname are related.

 This type of testing identifies genetic variations in mitochondrial DNA.
 Although most DNA is packaged in chromosomes within the cell nucleus, cell structures called mitochondria also have a small amount of their own DNA (known as mitochondrial DNA).
-Both males and females have mitochondrial DNA, which is passed on from their mothers, so this type of testing can be used by either sex.
-It provides information about the direct female ancestral line.
+Both males and females have mitochondrial DNA so this type of testing can be used by either sex.
+Mitochondria DNA is passed on solely from egg cells so it provides information about the direct female ancestral line.
 Mitochondrial DNA testing can be useful for genealogy because it preserves information about female ancestors that may be lost from the historical record because of the way surnames are often passed down.

-These tests evaluate large numbers of variations (single nucleotide polymorphisms or SNPs) across a person’s entire genome.
-The results are compared with those of others who have taken the tests to provide an estimate of a person's ethnic background.
+These tests evaluate large numbers of individual variations (single nucleotide polymorphisms or SNPs) across a person’s entire genome.
+The results are compared to similar SNPs in a testing database to provide an estimate of a person's ethnic background.
 For example, the pattern of SNPs might indicate that a person's ancestry is approximately 50 percent African, 25 percent European, 20 percent Asian, and 5 percent unknown.
-Genealogists use this type of test because Y chromosome and mitochondrial DNA test results, which represent only single ancestral lines, do not capture the overall ethnic background of an individual.
+(Sometimes, more regional specificity can be provided.)
+Genealogists use this type of test because Y chromosome and mitochondrial DNA test results, which represent only single ancestral lines, do not capture the overall ancestral background of an individual.

 Genetic ancestry testing has a number of limitations.
-Test providers compare individuals' test results to different databases of previous tests, so ethnicity estimates may not be consistent from one provider to another.
+Test providers compare individuals' test results to different databases of SNPs, so ethnicity estimates may not be consistent from one provider to another.
+Additionally, these databases do not have equal coverage of SNPs for all ethnic populations; so results for minority populations may be nonspecific or inaccurate.
 Also, because most human populations have migrated many times throughout their history and mixed with nearby groups, ethnicity estimates based on genetic testing may differ from an individual's expectations.
 In ethnic groups with a smaller range of genetic variation due to the group's size and history, most members share many SNPs, and it may be difficult to distinguish people who have a relatively recent common ancestor, such as fourth cousins, from the group as a whole.

 Genetic ancestry testing is offered by several companies and organizations.
 Most companies provide online forums and other services to allow people who have been tested to share and discuss their results with others, which may allow them to discover previously unknown relationships.
 On a larger scale, combined genetic ancestry test results from many people can be used by scientists to explore the history of populations as they arose, migrated, and mixed with other groups.